ArkScript-lang/old-website/contributing.md

 If you are here, it means that you are interested in contributing to this project, and we are happy about it!
 You will find a collections of useful ressources to get started, whatever you would like to contribute.

+Don't know what to work on?
+No worries, we have a [list of things to do](https://github.com/ArkScript-lang/Ark/projects) :wink:

 ## The project organization

 The project is organized in multiple repositories for us to be able to work on a project (eg the standard library) and update it multiple times without having to roll x different updates for the main repository, the language itself.